guerrillacontra/react-boids-experiment/README.md

-There is a low and high performance mode that can be toggled via the UI, what this does is swap between a O(n^2) collision sweep and a O(2^n) complexity which significanly improves the end result.
+There is a low and high performance mode that can be toggled via the UI, what this does is swap between a O(n^2) collision sweep and a O(2^n) complexity which significantly improves the end result.

-The boids collide fairly well even in the optmized settings and the code is clean enough for people to learn from if they woud like to.
+The boids collide fairly well even in the optimized settings and the code is clean enough for people to learn from if they woud like to.